 SEA theme Commentary, 17: Greenway Farm , West of Listers Hill Historic Environment The site is not within the setting of the Ilminster Conservation Area.
 No nationally listed buildings are present on the site and the site is not within the setting of any listed buildings.
 No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
 Listers Hill on the eastern boundary of the site is identified by the HER as the route of an C18th turnpike road, "Ilminster to Sea Bridge, Donyatt" which was a turnpike road of the Ilminster Trust turnpiked in 1759.
 The western boundary of the site is the site of the Chard Canal, which linked Chard and Ilminster with the Taunton and Bridgewater Canal.
 It was closed in 1867.
 Development on the site is however unlikely to affect the archaeological potential of these routes.
-Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+Land, Soil and A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding llminster town.
 In this respect, the southern half of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 The northern half of the site comprises Grade 3b land (i.e. not BMV for agricultural purposes).
-In terms of the water environment, there are no watercourses passing through the site boundaries.
+Water Resources In terms of the water environment, there are no watercourses passing through the site boundaries.
 Dowlish Brook is approximately 50m to the south.
 The site does not overlap with a NVZ or SPZ.
 The site could potentially overlap with the Building Stone MSA.
 However, it is difficult to be certain due to the scale of Map Eight presented within the Somerset Minerals Plan.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
-The site is located at relative proximity to services and facilities in Ilminster town centre (c.900m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
-Health and Wellbeing The site is accessible to the Pu blic R ay is located approximately 1.2km away. ights of Way network and the town's wider ng the network to the south of the town.
-Transportation With reference to local public transport networks, there are bus stops located approximately 100m to the north east of the site along Listers Hill.
-Regarding the PRoW network, there are no footpaths passing through the site.
-The site is approximately 900m to the south of Ilminster town centre.
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+The site is located at relative proximity to services and facilities in Ilminster town centre (c.900m walk to the Market House) which will limit the need for Health and Wellbeing residents to travel for the amenities provided here.
+Ilminster Medical Centre at Canal Way is located approximately 1.2km away.
+The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network, including the network to the south of the town. Кеу Likely adverse eff measures) fect (without mitigation Likely positive effect Neutral/no effect Uncertain eff Uncertain effect